 Finally, don’t forget about maximizing overhead storage!
 We have three overhead garage storage racks that hang from the ceiling.
 Two of them are hanging above the garage doors, a space that when the doors are open, would otherwise be unused.
 I use this space to store infrequently accessed items like seasonal decorations.

 If you have any questions, let me know in the comments below.
-Or feel free to share your own garage storage systems and organization ideas with me!
+Or feel free to share your own garage organization ideas with me!